When to Use Dictionary Encoding for Categorical GIS Fields

 COUNT(*) AS freq,

-AVG(LENGTH(land_use_code)) AS avg_len
+AVG(LENGTH(land_use_code)) AS avg_len,

-FROM spatial_archive
+FROM read_parquet('s3://geo-archive/parcels/2024/region_north.parquet')

 GROUP BY land_use_code